 The Purpose of this Plan

 In 2008, MWCOG set a series of ambitious goals to reduce emissions in the region by 2020.
 In 2020, MWCOG published its 2030 Climate and Energy Action Plan that set new 2030 goals for area governments.
-Motivated by this plan, Prince William County’s Board of Supervisors adopted five climate and resiliency goals provided in Table 2.
+Motivated by this plan, the County’s Board of Supervisors adopted five climate and resiliency goals provided in Table 2.
 These goals demonstrate our continued commitment to protect and prepare our citizens and resources for climate change.
 The primary purpose of the CESMP is to develop a pathway toward addressing these goals.

 Table 2.
 County Climate Goals